ZupIT/beagle-docs/content/en/docs/Get Started/Creating a project from scratch/Case Web.md

 export default App;
 ```

-On this step, we point where our layout defined with `payload.json` file should be rendered.
-Here, we have two components provided by Beagle:
+On this step, you will see where the layout defined with `payload.json` file should be rendered.
+Here, there are two components provided by Beagle:

 `<BeagleProvider>`: Receives the `value` propriety as the `beagle-service` created on the previous step and that contains the initials configurations.